In New York State:

 Partner with a sponsor near you to:

 - Promote summer meals to your community through your website/social media channels and distribute printed materials to help families find nearby summer meals

 - Bring fun activities to meal sites.

 Click here to get a list of meal sites

 - Sample Email/Texting and Social Media Alerts

-- Flyers and Pocketcards (English front/Spanish reverse—contact us for bulk orders):
+- Flyers and Pocketcards (English front/Spanish reverse—download an order form for bulk orders):

 Help bring new sites in your community